 New generation in PJM is assigned a commercial plant or unit name by PJM and the developer prior to its incorporation in the PJM model.
-The commercial names must be initiated at before the execution of the Interconnection Service Agreement or even earlier based on the nature of the project.
+The commercial names must be initiated before the execution of the Interconnection Service Agreement.
 The following convention has been established for assigning commercial plant or unit names to new generation projects:

-1. The commercial names will be assigned by PJM in collaboration with a representative from the developer, PJM Interconnection Projects, Capacity Market Operations, Market Settlements and Generation Departments.
-The commercial names will be assigned by PJM in collaboration with a representative from the developer.
+- 1. The commercial names will be assigned by PJM in collaboration with a representative from the developer. - 2.
+Where possible, the commercial names will be associated with the assigned name given by the plant owner to maintain consistency during construction and the future operation of the plant.

-- 2. Where possible, the commercial names will be associated with the assigned name given by the plant owner to maintain consistency during construction and the future operation of the plant. - 3.
-The name shall not be the name of parent company or LLC unless the LLC name is only affiliated with that plant. - For example, a plant name of Big Energy generating station, owned by Big Energy LLC, that also owns other generating stations, is not acceptable.
-However, the name Red generating station with a legal name of Red LLC, for a plant that is a subsidiary of Big Energy, LLC is acceptable. - 4.
-In the event that an interconnection substation is installed, and owned by the Transmission Owner, the name of interconnection substation should be agreed upon by PJM and the Transmission Owner.
+3. The name shall not be the name of parent company or LLC unless the LLC name is only affiliated with that plant.

+For example, a plant name of Big Energy generating station, owned by Big Energy LLC, that also owns other generating stations, is not acceptable.
+However, the name Red generating station with a legal name of Red LLC, for a plant that is a subsidiary of Big Energy, LLC is acceptable.

+4. In the event that an interconnection substation is installed, and owned by the Transmission Owner, the name of interconnection substation should be agreed upon by PJM and the Transmission Owner.
 This interconnection substation should not take on the name of the generating unit.
 The generator "collector" station shall match the generator name.